kitinfo/garfield-shell/README.txt

 	- garfield-snack
 		This module interfaces the snack subsystem,
-		providing functionality for finding an buying
+		providing functionality for finding and buying
 		snacks

 	- garfield-user